 Always Insure International Shipments – Even with the bigger companies, all sorts of problems can arise when trying to get a package delivered internationally.
 Maybe the customs agency in the destination country isn’t as reliable or trustworthy as you might assume.
 Or sometimes when a package is sent a long distance, it may have been mishandled and damaged along the way.
 Protect yourself by paying the small insurance fee for some peace of mind.
 Without the insurance you could be out of luck if your package goes missing or gets damaged.
 If you are importing goods, you may want to involve a import letters of credit as a layer of insurance so that you are only paying when certain terms are met by the exporter.

 Familiarize Yourself With The Country’s Customs Rules – Rather than just shipping blindly, you should be aware of what kind of rules the country has when it comes to customs.
 There is often limitations on what kind of products can be imported.
-The product you are shipping may be technically allowed, but the type of product may result in slower shipping.
+The item you are shipping may be technically allowed, but the type of product may result in slower shipping.
 For example, when I shipped DVDs to my mom, the shipment was rather late as the customs department was forced to check for digital content that was illegal in that country.
 They also felt the need to crush the included baked goods in case something was hidden inside.

 Give Extra Time For Delivery – I learned this one the hard way by shipping packages too close to when they needed to get there.
 Shipping from one country to another is never as smooth as shipping within your own country.
 Customs is usually to blame for any kinds of delays, but there are cases where the country’s delivery process is just outdated and inefficient.
 So give yourself the extra time or don’t give the recipient overly optimistic delivery time expectations.